top of page

 Academic

 Currently, I am a postdoctoral researcher at the Institute of Political Science at the University of Bern and research affiliate with ZOiS - Centre for East European and international Studies in Berlin.
-My three year research project looks at the rise and use of the narrative of defending "traditional values" to justify aggression in Russian foreign policy and how feminist foreign policy can respond to this strategy.
-In addition, together with the Centre for Interdisciplinary Gender Studies, I co-direct the Horizon Europe project UNTWIST: policy recommendations to regain 'feminist losers' as mainstream voters.
-Together with other partners we research six case studies, including Switzerland, over the next three years.
+My three year research project looks at the rise and use of the narrative of defending "traditional values" in Russian foreign policy.
+In addition, I co-direct the Horizon Europe project UNTWIST where we look at whether right-wing populist parties act as niche parties thanks to anti-gender stances and what kind of gender equality policies could regain a part of their vote share.
+Together with other partners we research six case studies, including Switzerland.

 I received my DPhil in autumn 2020 from the Department of Politics and International Relations at the University of Oxford.
-Comparing Russia and Serbia, I analyzed how backlash against "gender ideology" is instrumental for authoritarian regimes and how it impacts feminist resistance, nationally and transnationally.
-It was awarded an honorable mention by the Swiss Association for Gender Studies.
-I am also holder of the Young Scholar 2022 Award of the Walter Benjamin Kolleg.
+Comparing Russia and Serbia, I analysed how backlash against "gender ideology" is instrumental for authoritarian regimes and how feminist movements respond to this, nationally and transnationally.
+This work also received an honorary mention by the Swiss Association for Gender Studies and the Walter Benjamin Kolleg recognised my contribution with the Young Scholar 2022 Award.

-Between 2020 and 2022, I worked as senior researcher and gender advisor at swisspeace, an associated institute of the University of Basel, where I specialised in the UN Women, Peace and Security agenda.
+Between 2020 and 2022, I worked as senior researcher and gender advisor at swisspeace.

-I am also an ardent lecturer with experience in teaching undergraduates, postgraduates and professionals.
-The subjects I have taught include (de)democratisation, political violence, and resistance in Russia, Belarus, Ukraine; masculinities and militarism; authoritarianism in post-communist Europe; international relations; and research methods.
+I am an ardent lecturer with experience in teaching undergraduates, postgraduates and professionals.
+The subjects I have taught include conflict narratives in Ukraine and Russia; (de)democratisation, political violence, and resistance in Russia, Belarus, Ukraine; masculinities and militarism; authoritarianism in post-communist Europe; international relations and security; and research methods.

 I have previously held visiting fellowships at the Institute of Philosophy and Social Theory at the University of Belgrade (2017), the Department of Comparative Politics at the Russian Presidential Academy of National Economy and Public Administration in St. Petersburg (2017), the Albert Hirschman Centre for Democracy at the Geneva Graduate Institute (2018) as well as at the University of Vienna (2019).